brandur/sorg/content/drafts/postgres-atomicity.md

-Having used MongoDB in production for a few years now and seeing first-hand the operational catastrophe inherent to this type of non-ACID data store, I've taken an interest in the subject of data correctness.
+Having used MongoDB in production for a few years now and seeing first-hand the operational catastrophe inherent to this type of non-ACID data store ([more detail on those problems](/acid)), I've taken an interest in the subject of data correctness.
 My curiosity was piqued: software is fallible and there are a lot of things in a computer that can go wrong, so how are some databases able to offer such strong data guarantees?

 Postgres's implementation in particular is known to provide powerful transaction semantics with little overhead.
 And